 Doing research in fine chemicals and pharmaceuticals often comes with long horizons.
 The work can be tedious, as researchers closely monitor every process step.
 For this reason, researchers spend much time in their laboratories.
 Automation can improve the consistency and efficiency of the production process and reduce the need for manual labor.
 It allows highly-qualified experts to focus on more creative work and to innovate faster.

 The co-founders of CyberHydra worked to develop a system that would automate processes and have software to analyze the results, aided by master student Nathan Jiscoot.
 They recognized their system’s potential to help other researchers and companies become more efficient in their research.
 Then, with help from Delft Enterprises, they applied for a patent for their solution.
 It was a vital step that boosted an idea to start a company.

-“As a post-doc, you have tremendous amounts of work to do.
+Evgeny Uslamin: “As a post-doc, you have tremendous amounts of work to do.
 You might call us lazy, but we didn’t want to sit beside a reactor all day.
 So, Robbert and I started looking for a solution to help us be more efficient and get more work done.
-It led to the innovative idea of CyberHydra.” – Evgeny Uslamin, co-founder of CyberHydra.
+It led to the innovative idea of CyberHydra.”

 From convenient idea to commercial product

 CyberHydra works with the fine-chemical and pharmaceutical industries, especially those companies’ R&D laboratories.
 Also, they work with academia, as there is a general need for effective experimentation and more high-quality data in the chemistry and pharmaceutical fields.